tardate/LittleArduinoProjects/PIC/GettingBlinky/README.md

-# #331 PIC Getting Blinky
+# #331 Getting Blinky with PIC Assembler

-Getting up and running building a PIC assembler project on MacOSX with a PIC12F675 development board.
 Let's get Blinky!
+Up and running building a PIC assembler project on macOS with a PIC12F675 development board.

 Here's a quick demo of it working...